 “Move your business elsewhere if you’ve done nothing wrong and they start changing the rules on you,” says Ewing of Bills.com.

-When paying off the balance isn’t an option, consider a balance transfer.
+When paying off the balance isn’t an option, consider getting a top balance transfer credit card to help consolidate your debt and pay it off without paying interest.
 The story, “5 balance transfer trip-ups,” explains how to avoid expensive mistakes when moving your balance to a new card.